mattmalcher/gov_gpt_1/docs/sbert.md

 As of time of writing the `multi-qa-MiniLM-L6-cos-v1` model is ranked 4th in accuracy for semantic search applications, but is significantly faster (3x or more) than the top 3 so seems like a good place to start.

-This model outputs embeddings vectors of length 385 (i.e. 0:384)
+This model outputs embeddings vectors of length 384.